vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-One big difference here beteween native iOS development with SwiftUI and Flutter is that in SwiftUI, if you want a button, then you need to use the `Button` class.
+One big difference here beteween native iOS development with SwiftUI and Flutter is that in SwiftUI, if you want a button, then you need to use the `Button` struct.
 But Flutter, being a multi-platform app development framework, you have access to variety of buttons that have pre-defined styles.
 The `TextButton` class comes from the *Material* package.
 A package is a set of source code files that are, well, packaged together.
 We will talk more about packages and Material soon but for now, if you're curious, you can read more about various widgets in the Material package by following [this link](https://docs.flutter.dev/development/ui/widgets/material).

 ### How do I align components horizontally?

 In SwiftUI, stack views play a big part in designing your layouts.
-That's why there are two separate classes that allow you to create stacks:
+That's why there are two separate structures that allow you to create stacks:

 1. `HStack` for horizontal stack views
 2. `VStack` for vertical stack views